jpegleg/net-gargoyle/README.txt

 The benefit is how quick it is to get running on a system.
 I can have the net-gargoyle patrolling any linux system in less than 30 seconds.

+Yes, it has a lot of file handles it uses.
+It uses the disk.
+But the catalog of ips is amazingly useful and the alerting just once per occurrence unless you chose otherwise is awesome.